-- 1. Certain attempts, conspiracies, and solicitations are covered by specific guidelines (e.g., §2A2.1 includes attempt, conspiracy, or solicitation to commit murder; §2A3.1 includes attempted criminal sexual abuse; and §2D1.4 includes attempts and conspiracies to commit controlled substance offenses).
-Section 2X1.1 applies only in the absence of a more specific guideline. - 2.
-Under §2X1.1(a) the base offense level will be the same as that for the object offense which the defendant solicited, or conspired or attempted to commit.
+- 2. Under §2X1.1(a) the base offense level will be the same as that for the object offense which the defendant solicited, or conspired or attempted to commit.
 But the only specific offense characteristics from the guideline for the object offense that apply are those that are determined to have been specifically intended or actually occurred.
 Speculative specific offense characteristics will not be applied.
-For example, if two defendants are arrested during the conspiratorial stage of planning an armed bank robbery, the offense level ordinarily would not include aggravating factors regarding possible injury to others, hostage taking discharge of a weapon, or obtaining a large sum of money, because such factors would be speculative.
+For example, if two defendants are arrested during the conspiratorial stage of planning an armed bank robbery, the offense level ordinarily would not include aggravating factors regarding possible injury to others, hostage taking, discharge of a weapon, or obtaining a large sum of money, because such factors would be speculative.
 The offense level would simply reflect the level applicable to robbery of a financial institution, with the enhancement for possession of a weapon.
 If it was established that the defendants actually intended to physically restrain the teller, the specific offense characteristic for physical restraint would be added.
-In an attempted theft, the value of the items that the defendant intended to steal would be considered.

-- 3. If the object offense is not covered by a specific guideline, see \$2X5.1 (Other Offenses). - 4.
-If the defendant was convicted of conspiracy or solicitation and also for the completed offense, the conviction for the conspiracy or solicitation shall be imposed to run concurrently with the sentence for the object offense, except in cases where it is otherwise specifically provided for by the guidelines or by law.
-28 U.S.C. \$ 994(1)(2).
+In an attempted theft, the value of the items that the defendant attempted to steal would be considered. - 3.
+If the object offense is not covered by a specific guideline, see §2X5.1 (Other Offenses). - 4.
+In certain cases, the participants may have completed (or have been about to complete but for apprehension or interruption) all of the acts necessary for the successful completion of part, but not all, of the intended offense.
+In such cases, the offense level for the count (or group of closely-related multiple counts) is whichever of the following is greater: the offense level for the intended offense minus 3 levels (under §2X1.1(b)(1), (b)(2), or (b)(3)(A)), or the offense level for the part of the offense for which the necessary acts were completed (or about to be completed but for apprehension or interruption).
+For example, where the intended offense was the theft of \$800,000 but the participants completed (or were about to complete) only the acts necessary to steal \$30,000, the offense level is the offense level for the theft of \$800,000 minus 3 levels, or the offense level for the theft of \$30,000, whichever is greater.